poweredgenl/networkstuff/peering/README.md

 ## Procedure

 Very easy: make a pull request for the peers.yaml file, and i will approve it.
 I will then run the scripting to pick up the yaml file and the bgp configuration will be automatically generated at my router.

+# Peering with AS215495

+This is NetOne NL's testing network and you only need to make a pull request in this peering file unless requested by me.